LudicMindStudio/RoadAheadTeamVault/1.1 Admin/Meetings/General Meetings/TRA Meeting Dec 2nd 2025.md

 			-how to improve future sprints
 		c.
 Why didn't everything go as planned?
 3. Showcase Meetings
-	1. Tuesday slot next week
+	1. Tuesday - feedback and polish for the final game
-	2.
+	2. Meeting with Manuela regarding the showcase in December 16th

 Start Feedback